 However, the original fidelity of the high-quality image files in the emerging artwork archive, each approximately 1-2 GB in size, cannot be fully appreciated on a screen.
 On typical monitors, one would not discern any advantage of the original data compared to the web files, which are reduced in color depth and resolution.
 This is due to the limitation of 8-bit color depth, lower resolution, and, above all, the lack of color calibration on standard monitors.
 The fact that one can adjust brightness, saturation, color temperature, etc., at will in screen viewing programs only adds to this issue.

-It can be stated, in principle, that a physical reproduction illuminated by daylight inherently comes closer to the original painting than a self-illuminated digital image, which requires darkness to achieve its optimal effect.
+It can be generally stated that a physical reproduction illuminated by daylight is inherently closer to the original painting than a self-illuminating, digital image, which requires darkness to achieve its optimal effect.

-Most people will also achieve a more undisturbed devotion with tangible, 'concrete' images than with a computer. which tends to demand its own attention.
-As a result, we consider the art prints to be the goal of the artwork archive, with the digital data serving as a means to that end.
+Most will also achieve a more undisturbed devotion with tangible, 'hands-on' images rather than on a computer, which tends to demand its own attention.
+As a result, we view the art prints as the goal of the artwork archive, with the digital data serving as a means to that end.

 Although the primary motivation for establishing the artwork archive is to provide a physically anchored and lasting reproduction of the artworks, the 'apparent' images created for screen viewing should not be concealed.